apache/spark-website/security.md

 Apache Spark uses the standard process outlined by the [Apache Security Team](https://www.apache.org/security/) for reporting vulnerabilities.

-If you need to report a possible security vulnerability, please email `private@spark.apache.org`.
-This is a non-public list that will reach the Spark PMC.
-Messages to `security@apache.org` will also reach the PMC.
+To report a possible security vulnerability, please email `security@apache.org`.
+This is a non-public list that will reach the Apache Security team, as well as the Spark PMC.

 <h2>Known Security Issues</h2>